ViniciusVR/vllm-benchmark/README.md

 ```

 To test a different model, edit the MODEL_NAME line in the Slurm script, or replace the --model-name argument when running the Python benchmark scripts directly.
 If using a gated model, make sure your `.hf_token` has access to that model.

----

-This benchmark evaluates how serving-oriented features such as dynamic request scheduling and PagedAttention-based KV-cache management affect throughput as batch size, sequence length, and concurrency increase.